csolink/csolink-model/docs/SpecificityQuantifier.md

 ## Children

- * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease
+ * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a error, which is high when the presence of the feature implies the existence of the error

 ## Referenced by class